PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_configuration.rst

   Add 3-6 colors and click 'Update'.

     .. image:: /images/configure_tutorial/tag_colors.png
-      :width: 700
+      :width: 400
     |

-  Please refer to the Variables_ Page for more information on variable types.
+  Please refer to the :ref:`variables` Page for more information on variable types.

 Test and Troubleshoot